exonum/exonum-doc/src/get-started/java-binding.md

   The map of transaction messages identified by their SHA-256 hashes.
 Both committed and in-pool (not yet processed) transactions are returned.
 - `getTxResults: ProofMapIndexProxy<HashCode, TransactionResult>`
-  The map with of transaction execution results identified by corresponding transaction SHA-256 hashes.
+  The map of transaction execution results identified by corresponding transaction SHA-256 hashes.
 - `getTxLocations: MapIndex<HashCode, TransactionLocation>`
   The map of transaction positions inside the blockchain identified by